 Mark Winkler, Music Production

-As an educator, he has taught seminars in lyric writing at The Songwriters Guild and the Learning Annex, and he now teaches “Crafting Great Lyrics: A Songwriters Workshop” at UCLA Extension.
+As an educator, he has taught seminars in lyric writing at The Songwriters Guild and The Songwriting School of Los Angeles, and he now teaches “Crafting Great Lyrics: A Songwriters Workshop” at UCLA Extension.